Angela Merkel on lockdown extension: 'Mutations may destroy any success' | DW | 11.02.2021

 Angela Merkel has called for Germans to be "extremely cautious" and warned of the "dangers" of variants.
-Lawmakers are hoping to avoid the the heath system being overrun by new COVID-19 mutations.
+Lawmakers are hoping to avoid the health system being overrun by new COVID-19 mutations.

 The current lockdown began in November and was extended after cases skyrocketed in December and January